On October 8, 2013, in London, England, a 3D prosthetic arm was displayed at the Science Museum.

 Many experts agree that gamification is the best way to encourage all people – regardless of age or gender – to live a healthier life or stick to the treatment prescribed by their doctor.
 For example, there’s now a smart bra that can spot cancer, while an app called HapiFork can measure if you are eating the right foods and getting the proper nutrients.

 There are other technical elements in place, too.
 For example, Lumosity, Shine, and FitBit are all designed to help people live a much healthier life by gamifying the steps that must be followed to make positive changes.

 A Connected Global Brain

-Issues related to medical communication affect both patents, along with medical professionals.
+Issues related to medical communication affect both patients along medical professionals.
 There is no exception to this.
 Connected digital healthcare devices and social media have the potential to become a massive “digital brain,” which is going to make it possible to send, share, store, and crowdsource pieces of medical information.

 In the future, regardless of if it is medical information, medical records, curated dynamic resources, or something else, the information that is required is going to be available to any and everyone.
-Some believe this is going to be one of the most critical developments in the history of medicine, which is why new and current doctors need to undergo training to ensure they are ready for the digital era.
+Some believe this will be one of the most critical developments in the history of medicine, which is why new and current doctors need to undergo training to ensure they are ready for the digital era.

 Contact a Traditional Nurse or the Services of a Humanoid Robot